DorianJov/head-md-time-in-time-out/process/observations_2.0.md

 - a door
 - portals in stores
 - automatic walls/doors
-- public transport (trains/bus/planes/boats)
+- public transport (trains/bus/planes/boats).
 - Driving

--
+And How my emotions are influencing my movement ?:
+- People influencing if I stay or not

 What keeps me moving ?: